 - Completion of a “Student Incident Form & Restorative Justice Action plan” – filed in classrooms

-- Contact with parents/guardians – note in the agenda, phone call, meeting …
+- Contact with parents/guardians – email, phone call, meeting …

 - Review of expectations

 - Written work assignments with a learning component

 - Referral to counseling and/or community agency for anger management

 - Conflict mediation and resolution and/or consultation

 - Withdrawal of privileges

 - Completion of Bill 157, “Safe Schools Incident Reporting Form” – In the determination of the Principal, incidents that may lead to a suspension are filed in the school for 1 year – Incidents that may lead to a suspension and involve bullying are filed in the school for a period of 3 years

 Progressive discipline is most effective when dialogue between the school and home regarding student achievement, behaviour and expectations is open, courteous and focused on student success.

 When addressing inappropriate behaviour, school staff should consider the particular pupil and circumstances including mitigating and other factors as set out in the Student Discipline Procedures, the nature, and severity of the behaviour and the impact on the school climate.